hostnet/form-handler-bundle/README.md

 ===================
 The form handler bundle is designed give extra support on the [form handler component](https://github.com/hostnet/form-handler-component).
 This includes predefined services like the ```SimpleFormProvider``` and a handy ParamConverter to easily inject your form handler into a controller.

 This bundle wraps itself around the form-handler-component which in turn, wraps itself around a form.
-It provides a small interface that you can use to handle the forms by sending through the ```Request``` and ```FormInformationInterface```.
+It provides a small interface that you can use to handle the forms by sending through the ```Request``` and ```FormHandlerInterface```.
 This interface requires you to implement a few methods.
 By adding 2 more optional interfaces; ```FormFailureHandlerInterface``` and ```FormSuccessHandlerInterface```, you can move your success and failure branches away.

 Moving away your success and failure branches will cause the following:
  - Less dependencies in your controller